 1. Minister, start writing today.
 Write some every day.

 In 1990, years before I thought of getting a computer, I started keeping a journal.
 At the bookstore, I bought a hard-back wordless book and opened it, wrote the date at the top, and proceeded to write down what was going on in my jobless life then.
-(I figured the day would come when I would wonder what was going on in my mind in that interlude between churches.)
+(I knew the day would come when I would wonder what was going on in my mind in that interlude between churches.)

 2. Read a great deal.
 Nothing helps your writing like reading.

 Even if you do not pay attention to the way an author writes, even if you speed through the book studying its ideas and not the style of expression, you will still develop a sense for when something is written well and when it’s not.